DemonJAZ/ArcadeGame/README.md

 ## Controls

-Use standard up , down , left and right arrow keys to move the boy, avoid getting hit by bugs
+Use standard up , down , left and right arrow keys to move the boy, avoid getting hit by bugs, Reach the water to win.

 **Good Luck Have Fun**